-As a server for many decades, I have worked with my fair share of servers from all over the world and of various ages, genders, ethnicities, and cultures.
-It's a wonderful job to be surrounded by different types of people, and it can definitely be educational, interesting, and enlightening.
+As a server for many decades, I have worked with servers from all over the world and of various ages, genders, ethnicities, and cultures.
+Serving is a wonderful job in which you're surrounded by different types of people.
+It can be educational, interesting, and enlightening.

-On the flip side, since it is a group of people from all over, there are some bad apples in the bunch.
-Those people can take a serious toll on their co-workers.
+On the flip side, since servers often work with people from all over, it's not unlikely to find some bad apples in the bunch.
+These people can take a serious toll on their co-workers.
 It's not just customers and management, though, who have issues with lousy servers.
 Servers themselves do, too!

-9 Types of Servers that Other Servers Hate To Work With
+9 Types of Servers That Other Servers Hate Working With